6:07 P.M. Los Angeles, CA

 Elle grabbed her coat from her desk chair, said goodnight to the janitor who was the only one left in her office building, and took one last look around trying to remember if she had forgotten anything.

-The parking lot wasn’t quite deserted and she wondered whose lives belonged to these cars and which of the surrounding office buildings they worked in.
-What were their evening plans?
-The owner of this white Honda Civic for instance?
-Was she a woman, and would she be going home to cook dinner for her family, regretting a dream she left behind?
-Or was he a man, making last minute dinner reservations for two?
-Elle got into her car and contemplated her own evening plans.
+Elle got into her car and contemplated her evening plans.
 She’d probably go home and make dinner for one, a glass or two of wine and maybe finish her Kerouac book.
 That sounded pretty darn good to her.
 Still, she was in the mood for something different tonight.
-Kerouac will always be waiting.
+Kerouac would always be waiting.

-She turned up the music and drove through traffic to get home, changed into something that didn’t remind her of selling homes to potential clients.
-In this case, she chose tight black pants with combat books, a low-cut black blouse and reapplied some make-up, darker this time.
-Elle didn’t want to reel anyone in tonight, she didn’t need to.
+She turned up the music and drove through traffic to get home and changed into something that didn’t remind her of selling homes.
+She chose tight black pants with combat boots, a low-cut black blouse and reapplied some make-up, darker this time.
+Elle didn’t want to reel anyone in that night, she didn’t need to.
 In Los Angeles there were plenty of men to choose from, but they hadn’t been able to reel her in.
-No one had been able to except for David, and he was in Seattle right now.
+No one had been able to except for David, and he was in Seattle right then.
 That didn’t do her any good.
-She had just wanted to get out of her apartment for the night, maybe a drink or two, then go home.
+She had just wanted to get out of her apartment for the night, maybe have a drink or two, then go home.
 Nothing too wild.

 Ten minutes later, Elle left her apartment feeling confident.
 She would take the long way to her favorite whiskey bar, through Laurel Canyon.
 She decided to bring some work with her, waiting for the night to settle in.

-There was still traffic at this hour, but she didn’t mind.
+There was still traffic at that hour, but she didn’t mind.
 Elle loved the mountains surrounding her on Laurel Canyon.
-She loved the sharp turns, the steep climb.
-The exciting descent as you got closer and closer to Hollywood.
-On a night like this, the cool breeze flirting with the loose strands of her hair, Elle felt like anything can happen.
+She loved the sharp turns, the steep climb, and the exciting descent as you got closer and closer to Hollywood.
+On a night like that, the cool breeze flirting with the loose strands of her hair, Elle felt like anything could happen.

 It was close to eight by the time she arrived.
 A local band was about to go on stage in a side room.
 She found a tiny table in a corner and actually felt foolish for bringing her work, so she didn’t dive into it right away.
 She would try and get a feel for the night first.
 When she walked up to the bar to order a drink, she saw a face in the crowd and was hit with a force of recognition so hard she couldn’t think for a moment.

 That woman, her face.
 She was so familiar!
-Who is she?
+Who was she?

 She thought about leaving.
 But, damn, he had already seen her.
 As much as she wanted to get the hell out of there, she knew that was immature.

-No, she thought to herself.
+No, she thought.
 Stay.
-She squared her shoulders and took the drink the bartender handed her and took a sip.
+She squared her shoulders and took a sip of her drink.
 Deep breath.
 She walked back to her table.